platformatic/graphql-composer/README.md

   - Arguments
     - `config` (object, optional) - A configuration object with the following schema.
       - `subgraphs` (array, optional) - Array of subgraph configuration objects with the following schema.
+        - `name` (string, optional) - A unique name to identify the subgraph; if missing the default one is `#${index}`, where index is the subgraph index in the array.
         - `server` (object, required) - Configuration object for communicating with the subgraph server with the following schema:
           - `host` (string, required) - The host information to connect to.
           - `composeEndpoint` (string, optional) - The endpoint to retrieve the introspection query from. **Default:** `'/.well-known/graphql-composition'`.
 In case the endpoint is not available, a second call with introspection query will be sent to the `graphqlEndpoint`.
           - `graphqlEndpoint` (string, optional) - The endpoint to make GraphQL queries against. **Default:** `'/graphql'`.
-        - `entities` (object, optional) - Configuration object for working with entities in this subgraph.
-Each key in this object is the name of an entity data type.
-This is required if the subgraph contains any entities.
-The values are objects with the the following schema:
+        - `entities` (object, optional) - Configuration object for working with entities in this subgraph, the values are objects with the the following schema:
-          - `referenceListResolverName` (string, optional) - The name of the resolver used to retrieve a list of objects by their keys.
-Can be optional if the entity doesn't have a resolver because its keys are nested in another entity (see the [example](./examples/with-nested-keys.js)).
+          - `resolver` (object, optional) - The resolver to retrieve a list of objects - should return a list - and should accept as a arguments a list of primary keys or foreign keys.
+            - `name` (string, required) - The name of the resolver.
-          - `argsAdapter (partialResults)` (function, optional) - When resolving an entity across multiple subgraphs, an initial query is made to one subgraph followed by one or more followup queries to other subgraphs.
-The initial query must return enough information to identify the corresponding data in the other subgraphs.
-This function is invoked with the result of the initial query.
-It should return an object to be used as argument for `referenceListResolverName` query.
+            - `argsAdapter (partialResults)` (function, optional) - This function is invoked with a subset of the result of the inital query; `partialResults` is an array of the parent node.
+It should return an object to be used as argument for `resolver` query.
           **Default:** if missing, the `defaultArgsAdapter` function will be used; if that is missing too, a [generic one](lib/utils.js#L3) will be used.
-          - `keys` (array of object, required) - The keys of the entity, to identify itself or refered to other entities.
-The key format is `[{ field, type }]`, for example `[{ field: 'id', type: 'Book' }]`. `type` can be omitted referring to the entity itself.
+            - `partialResults` (function, optional) - a function to adapt the subset of the result to be passed to `argsAdapter` - usually is needed only on resolvers of `fkeys` and `many`.
+          - `pkey` (string, required) - The primary key field to identify the entity.
+          - `fkeys` (array of objects, optional) an array to describe the foreign keys of the entities, for example `fkeys: [{ type: 'Author', field: 'authorId' }]`.
+            - `type` (string, required) - The entity type the foreign key is referrered to.
+            - `field` (string, optional) - The foreign key field.
+            - `as` (string, optional) - When using `addEntitiesResolvers`, it defines the name of the foreign entity as a field of the current one, as a single type.
+            - `pkey` (string, optional) - The primary key of the foreign entity.
+            - `subgraph` (string, optional) - The subgraph name of the foreign entity, where the resolver is located; if missing is intended the self.
+            - `resolver` (object, optional) - The resolver definition to query the foreing entity, same structure as `entity.resolver`.
+          - `many` (array of objects, optional) - Describe a 1-to-many relation - the reverse of the foreign key.
+            - `type` (string, required) - The entity type where the entity is a foreign key.
+            - `fkey` (string, required) - The foreign key field in the referred entity.
+            - `as` (string, required) - When using `addEntitiesResolvers`, it defines the name of the relation as a field of the current one, as a list.
+            - `pkey` (string, optional) - The primary key of the referred entity.
+            - `subgraph` (string, optional) - The subgraph name of the referred entity, where the resolver is located; if missing is intended the self.
+            - `resolver` (object, required) - The resolver definition to query the referred entity, same structure as `entity.resolver`.
       - `onSubgraphError` (function, optional) - Hook called when an error occurs getting schema from a subgraph.
 The default function will throw the error.
 The arguments are:
           - `error` (error) - The error.
           - `subgraph` (object) - The erroring subgraph.